kishan0725/Movie-Recommendation-System-with-Sentiment-Analysis/README.md

 Content Based Recommender System recommends movies similar to the movie user likes and analyses the sentiments on the reviews given by the user for that movie.

+**Note**: The application has been updated to a newer version.
+Get the source code of the newer version [here](https://github.com/kishan0725/AJAX-Movie-Recommendation-System-with-Sentiment-Analysis)

 ![GIF](./static/mrswsa.gif)

 Check out the youtube video if the above preview is not visible: https://www.youtube.com/watch?v=muPDsWgMkpc